 “No, they’re epiphytes, plants that live on others.
-They root by themselves and just grow,” says Jo.
+They root by themselves and just grow,” Jo says knowingly.

 “We have a theory in our family,” Jo continues, “trees are like people; some are more fun than others, maybe that’s where the party is, more booze, better snacks?”

 “Hah, that’s good!”
-I said, quite taken by the notion of trees as a party venue.
+I say, quite taken by the notion of trees as a party venue.

-This garden seems to reach out to us writers that are happily ‘entrenched’ here for a week.
-It’s animated yet calming, even the water nymphs call out.
+This garden seems to reach out to us writers who are happily ‘entrenched’ here for a week.
+It is animated yet calming, even the water nymphs call out.
 One day, a lovely water-lily suddenly appears in its glazed pot, a little blaze of silken petals.
-As one might announce a birth, I summon the group that morning…”the lily has bloomed, do stop to appreciate it everyone!”
+As one might announce a birth, I summon the group that morning…”The lily has bloomed, do stop to appreciate it everyone!”

 “Those are luscious lipstick palms,” Jo happily jumps in, seemingly bursting with botanical knowledge.